PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

 - The `delta` array should have the value corresponding with the last bezier control point indicate the duration that the waypoint takes to execute the curve to that point, from beginning to end.
   Other values in the `delta` array are ignored.
 - The timestamp of the MAVLink message should be the time that the curve starts, and communication delay and clock mismatch will be compensated for on the flight controller via the timesync mechanism.
-- The control points should all be specified in local coordinates.
+- The control points should all be specified in local coordinates ([MAV_FRAME_LOCAL_NED](https://mavlink.io/en/messages/common.html#MAV_FRAME_LOCAL_NED)).
-- Bezier curves do not only expire after 0.5s like the waypoint interface, but also after the execution time of the bezier curve has been reached.
+- Bezier curves expire after the execution time of the bezier curve has been reached.
-  Be careful not to specify such short times for the bezier curve that you cannot send the next one in time.
+  Ensure that new messages are sent at a high enough rate/with long enough execution time that this does not happen (or the vehicle will switch to Hold mode).

 ## Supported Hardware